WHAT IS BITE-SIZE TAIWANESE?

 The Newbie Level podcast, geared towards newcomers to this language, works great for those just looking to get their feet wet, and will handily equip visitors with basic survival Taiwanese skills.
-With just a few words, you’re sure to be rewarded with lots of warm, hearty smiles.

 The Elementary Level podcast, geared towards those who already have a little background in the language, expands on useful, commonly heard phrases, and digs a bit deeper into the grammar and culture, so that you’re not always stuck saying the same sentences over and over again.